-the State Court Action, not an objection to the proof of claim, or even a challenge under the Bankruptcy Code to the constructive trust or escrow requirement.
+bankruptcy.47 A claim objection can only arise in a bankruptcy case and bankruptcy jurisdiction under § 1334(b) is well established.
+But the matter before the court is only the State Court Action, not an objection to the proof of claim, or even a challenge under the Bankruptcy Code to the constructive trust or escrow requirement.
 The State Court Action, by itself, is not core under 28 U.S.C. § 157(b)(2)(B).
-Nor does it arise in, or under, the bankruptcy as it was filed and went to jury prior to the bankruptcy filing.
-It is, however, clearly related to Barrett's bankruptcy as it will liquidate his debts to Gross.
+Nor does it arise in, or under, the bankruptcy.
+Liquidation of Gross's claims, however, is clearly related to New Meritage's bankruptcy.
 Accordingly, there is bankruptcy jurisdiction under 28 U.S.C. § 1334(b), but that is the sole basis for jurisdiction.
 Moreover, there is no substance for core jurisdiction of the State Court Action.
-Accordingly, each of these factors are neutral or support remand.
+Accordingly, each of these factors are neutral or support remand.48